mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 #### Broadcasting Progress
-Another legitimate use case for opaque mode is publishing progress information in a scenario where one thread performs some long running task, and another thread monitors its progress.
+Another legitimate use case for opaque mode is publishing progress information in a scenario where one thread performs some long-running task, and another thread monitors its progress.
 Simplified to its bare minimum, it could look like this:
 ```java
 final AtomicInteger progress = new AtomicInteger(0);